-Allen was born Janet Fritzges on February 3rd, in Baltimore, Maryland,
+Allen was born Janet Fritzges on February 3rd, in Parkville, Maryland,

 USA.
 The youngest of four children, she has two older brothers,